48th National Film Awards: Awards

-Awards were divided into feature films, non-feature films and books written on Indian cinema.
+Awards were divided into three categories as feature films, non-feature films, and books written on Indian cinema.

 Lifetime Achievement Award

 Feature films

 Feature films were awarded at an all-India as well as regional level.
 For the 48th National Film Awards, a Malayalam film, Shantham won the National Film Award for Best Feature Film; a Tamil film, Bharathi won the maximum number of awards (4).
 Following were the awards given in each category:

 Juries

 A committee headed by Vyjayanthimala was appointed to evaluate the feature films awards.
 Following were the jury members: